JoeyMckenzie/artisense/README.md

 ## Motivation

 Artisense is meant to be a local-first copy of the Laravel documentation.
-At it's core, artisense is a set of artisan commands that allow you to search the laravel documentation from the comfort of your terminal.
+Artisense is a set of artisan commands that allow you to locally store and search the laravel documentation from the comfort of your terminal.

 ## How it works